 Though working out at home can save you money on gym memberships in the long run, you’ll still have to spend money upfront on fitness equipment.
+And if you’re playing a sport like tennis, you definitely would have to cash out for babolat tennis rackets.
 One way to lower the cost of setting up a home gym is to purchase used fitness equipment.
 Fortunately there are a number of places where you can find used fitness gear, from dumbbells to treadmills.
 Here are seven places to check out if you’re in the market for used fitness equipment.

 Play It Again Sports